The Univalence Principle: Examples of functorial structures

 Functorial signatures are significantly more general than diagram signatures.
 As we saw in \cref{eg:fol}, exofinite height-2 diagram signatures are essentially the same as signatures for multi-sorted first-order logic.
 However, height-2 functorial signatures can represent any signature in multi-sorted \emph{higher}-order logic.
 Before describing such a representation in general, we give two classes of examples to illustrate the idea.

+Throughout this chapter, we assume the \emph{propositional resizing axiom} mentioned in \cref{sec:logic}.
+Since the type $\PropU$ is then independent of the universe $\U$, up to equivalence, we write it as simply $\Prop$ and assume that it lies in all universes.

 \begin{example}[$T_0$-spaces] Since a topology is a structure on one underlying set, to describe a structure for topological spaces it suffices to consider height-2 signatures with $\bottom{\L}\eqdef \onetype$, with $\derivdia{\L}{} : \U\to\U$ remaining to be specified.
-A first guess might be $\derivcat{\L}{M} \eqdef (M \to \PropU)$, so that an $\L$-structure would be a type $M$ with a predicate on its ``type of subsets'' $M \to \PropU$ representing ``is open''.
+A first guess might be $\derivcat{\L}{M} \eqdef (M \to \Prop)$, so that an $\L$-structure would be a type $M$ with a predicate on its ``type of subsets'' $M \to \Prop$ representing ``is open''.
 Unfortunately, this is not a covariant exo-functor.
 We can make it covariant via direct images (using propositional truncation), but this is not \emph{strictly} exo-functorial.
 One way around this problem is to introduce a separate sort for open sets, with the following diagram signature: